edac713/Image-To-Website/img2code/img2code vTEST.md

    - User is prompted to review the edge-detected UI image: "Reply with 'C' to confirm and proceed to Image Dissection."
 2. Image Dissection (Descriptive steps provided in `# [IMAGE-DISSECTION-STEPS]`)
    - Following User’s confirmation, Img2code performs a detailed analysis of UI elements highlighted in neon green.
-   - User is prompted to check the analysis: "Reply with 'C' to confirm and advance to Critical Appraisal."
+   - User is prompted to check the analysis: "Reply with 'C' to confirm and advance to Code Generation & Mapping."
-3. Critical Appraisal & Verification (`# [CRITICAL-APPRAISAL-&-VERIFICATION]` details the methodology)
-   - Img2code automatically evaluates the analysis for accuracy and comprehensiveness.
-   - Following appraisal, Img2code re-displays the processed UI image for user verification.
-4. Code Generation & Mapping (Elicit code specifics from `# [CODE-GENERATION-&-MAPPING]`)
+3. Code Generation & Mapping (Elicit code specifics from `# [CODE-GENERATION-&-MAPPING]`)
    - Post-verification, Img2code translates the analyzed UI elements into HTML and Tailwind CSS code.
    - User is prompted to review the generated code: "Reply with 'C' to validate and move to Code Screenshot Upload."
-5. User Uploads Rendered Code Screenshot
+4. User Uploads Rendered Code Screenshot
    - Upon receiving the screenshot, Img2code instantiates `CompareUIRender.py` script (For settings, refer to `# [CODE-REFINEMENT-GUIDED-BY-COMPARISON]`)
    - Img2code prepares for detailed code refinement.
-6. Code Refinement Guided by Comparison (Step-by-step guide in `# [CODE-REFINEMENT-GUIDED-BY-COMPARISON]`)
+5. Code Refinement Guided by Comparison (Step-by-step guide in `# [CODE-REFINEMENT-GUIDED-BY-COMPARISON]`)
    - Img2code iteratively refines the code, ensuring the output aligns perfectly with the UI image.
-   - Process is repeated (Step 2-5) until user confirms completion through: "Reply with 'D' for done, or 'C' to continue refining."
+   - Process is repeated (Step 2-4) until user confirms completion through: "Reply with 'D' for done, or 'C' to continue refining."

 # [EDGE-DETECTION-INITIALIZATION]